xaviergoby/ConvLSTM-Computer-Vision-for-Structural-Health-Monitoring-SHM-and-NonDestructive-Testing-NDT/index.md

 - scikit-learn=0.22.1
 - scipy=1.4.1

-I would like to wholeheartedly express my sincere gratitude towards Vincentius Ewald & Mr. Roger Groves<br>
-for having provided me with this mmarvellous opportunity to collaborate with them on this research project.<br>
+I would like to wholeheartedly express my sincere gratitude towards Vincentius Ewald & Mr. Roger Groves for having provided me with this mmarvellous opportunity to collaborate with them on this research project.<br>
 I will never be able to thank them enough.<br>